 “Disassociated” members have been baptized, but have chosen to stop coming to the Kingdom Hall.
 They have not been charged with any sinful act that would have them banned by the group.
 These members can often resume their active status by just coming back to the group and occasionally participating in field service.

 “Disfellowshipped” members have been baptized, but have been banned from group membership except under extremely onerous conditions.
 They have typically been disfellowshipped or excommunicated because of some act considered sinful or for openly expressing doubt or disagreement with the teachings of the Watchtower Society.
 These former members are shunned by all faithful JWs and may not have any fellowship with those who are still active.
 This includes family members, close friends, and fellow workers.
 If a disfellowshipped person wants to return to the group, then he or she must undergo a probationary period, openly repent of their sins or doubt, and promise to attend all meetings and go in field service with another JW.

 Jehovah’s Witnesses are known for their door-to-door preaching and for their refusal of military service.
 They also refuse to salute the flag, vote in any public election, and will not allow blood transfusions to be given to them or their children – no matter how serious their condition might be.

 The religion’s stance of conscientious objection to military service has brought it into conflict with governments that draft citizens for military service.
-In some countries, activities of Jehovah’s Witnesses have been banned because they do not vote, join political parties or go into the military.
-They will also not accept national guard, police, deputy sheriff or prison guard positions.
+In some countries, the activities of Jehovah’s Witnesses have been banned because they do not vote, join political parties or go into the military.
+They will also not accept national guard, police, deputy sheriff, or prison guard positions.

 As a result of their refusal to salute the flag or serve in the military, since 1940 Jehovah’s Witnesses have had a major influence on US constitutional law concerning civil liberties and conscientious objection to military service.